blukas2/Covid-19-Dashboard/README.md

 # Covid-19-Dashboard
-This is a ShinyApp to visualize the Covid-19 data from Our World in Data.
+This is a ShinyApp to visualize Covid-19 data from Our World in Data.

 ## Charts And Functions